IronCoreLabs/recrypt/README.md

 This is a library that implements a set of cryptographic primitives that are needed for a _multi-hop proxy re-encryption_ scheme.

 The library is implemented in Scala, and the build produces a `.jar` you can use with Java applications.
-It also cross-compiles to Javascript, so you can use the library in web applications to add end-to-end encryption.

 # State of Development

 This library is in the process of being replaced by a version implemented in Rust.
 The Rust library will have a binding to Java that can be used in environments where the library produced by this recrypt repository would have been used.
 The Rust library is available at [recrypt-rs](https://github.com/IronCoreLabs/recrypt-rs).
 All new improvements and performance enhancement efforts are focused on the Rust implementation, and there is a related project, [recrypt-wasm-binding](https://github.com/IronCoreLabs/recrypt-wasm-binding), that is a WebAssembly binding that allows the Rust recrypt library to be used in a browser.
-This is a significantly better alternative for using Recrypt in any modern browser than the Javascript generated from this recrypt repository.

 # Proxy Re-Encryption